datalayer/jupyter-ui/README.md

 # 🪐 ⚛️ Jupyter UI

+> React.js components 💯% compatible with Jupyter.

-> [React.js](https://reactjs.org) components that allow a frontend developer to build data products compatible with the [Jupyter](https://jupyter.org) ecosystem.
+Jupyter UI is a set of [React.js](https://react.dev) components that allow a frontend/webapp developer to build data products compatible with the [Jupyter](https://jupyter.org) ecosystem.
 The user interface delivers executable notebooks and cells as terminals.

 <hr/>